Messi breaks Copa del Rey final scoring record with brace vs Athletic | Goal.com

 In addition to breaking the Copa del Rey final record, Messi also scored his 30th goal in all competitions this year, a mark he's reached 13 times in a row.

-Team-mate Ilaix Moriba, who came off the bench Saturday, was 4 years old the last time Messi failed to score at least 30 goals.
+Team-mate Ilaix Moriba, who came off the bench Saturday, was four years old the last time Messi failed to score at least 30 goals.

 How did Messi score?